mkeke/c64-basic-converter/readme.md

 ### Comments

-The master code can have single-line and multi-line comments.
+The master code can have single-line `// foo` and multi-line `/* bar */` comments.
 These will be removed by the converter.
 However, `REM` statements will end up in the final code.

 Source code:
 ```